GPF Docs

 At this point we should understand how state is determined and how the game looks, but now lets look at how the SO's are hooked up to UI.

-scene in the Assets/
+Open the Heirarchy for the Matchmaker scene in the Assets/ folder

-has a script attached to it called MatchController.cs
+and notice the Controller GameObject has a script attached to it called MatchController.cs (/Assets/Scripts).
+Open it.

 MatchController.cs does the following: